 - Training Requirements: Variable on-the-job training, usually less than one month; some positions may require a commercial driver’s license

 The flip side of the online retail boom is healthy growth in local delivery driver positions.
-Local delivery drivers, which the BLS defines as “delivery truck drivers and driver/sales workers,” typically drive commercial trucks or vans within circumscribed local delivery areas, which may range in size from many rural counties to a few square miles of an urban core.
+Local delivery drivers, which the BLS defines as “delivery truck drivers and driver/sales workers,” typically drive commercial trucks or vans within circumscribed local delivery areas.
+These areas may range in size from many rural counties to a few square miles of an urban core.

 15. Restaurant Server

 - Degree or Certificate Requirements: Some employers require no formal education; upscale restaurants may demand a high school degree or postsecondary certification

 - Training Requirements: Variable on-the-job training, ranging from a few days for downscale restaurants to several weeks for upscale restaurants

 - Growth Outlook (2019 – 2029): 97,600 new positions (4% job growth)

 Restaurant service – waitering and waitressing – is the granddaddy of all part-time jobs and arguably the original “customer service representative” gig.
 According to the BLS, more than 2.6 million restaurant servers work in the United States, with about 100,000 predicted to join their ranks through 2029.
 Automation may eventually curb or reverse food service job growth, but the work is there for the taking until that time.

 Not all restaurant service jobs are created equal, however.
 Fast-casual service workers earn little more than minimum wage and may not be eligible for tips, making the job appropriate more for extra cash than supporting a family.
 But full-time veteran servers at Michelin-starred – or aspiring Michelin-starred – restaurants may earn close to six figures after tips.

 Whatever the type of establishment, it’s not difficult to find part-time restaurant service work with little training required.